BLACK ENTERPRISE Hosts The Black Men XCEL Virtual Experience Focused On The Leadership Excellence Of Men Of Color, Oct. 22-23

 Black Men XCEL begins Thursday, Oct.
 22, and concludes Friday, Oct.
 23, 2020.
 To register and find out more information, visit www.blackenterprise.com/bmx.
 Search #BMXCEL for additional updates and information about Black Men XCEL on social media.

 BLACK ENTERPRISE, your ultimate source to build Wealth for Life, is the premier business, investing, and wealth-building resource for African Americans.
-Since 1970, be has provided essential business information and advice to professionals, corporate executives, entrepreneurs, and decision-makers, on entrepreneurship, careers, and financial management and related topics.
-A multimedia, digital-first company, be also produces video and podcast programming, business and lifestyle events, Web content, apps, and other digital media.
+Since 1970, BE has provided essential business information and advice to professionals, corporate executives, entrepreneurs, and decision-makers, on entrepreneurship, careers, financial management, and related topics.
+A multimedia, digital-first company, BE also produces video and podcast programming, business and lifestyle events, Web content, apps, and other digital media.
 Visit www.blackenterprise.com for more information.

 SOURCE BLACK ENTERPRISE